 - Athletics Students who wish to participate in varsity athletics may indicate that interest in the appropriate section of the Common Application and may consult the About Amherst Athletics webpage for information about varsity teams and contact with athletic coaches.
 All prospective student-athletes should review the NESCAC Statement of Common Admission Practices.

-Special Circumstances?
-If you are a U.S. veteran, a community college student, a homeschooled student, or an undocumented student, please see the relevant special information pages for additional guidance on the application process.
+If you are a U.S. veteran, a community college student, a homeschooled student, or an undocumented or DACA-designated student, please see the relevant special information pages for additional guidance on the application process.

 Transfer Application Deadlines